Protecting information in a parametrically driven hybrid quantum system: Dynamics in the semiclassical regime

-A key indicator to investigate the protection of information encoded in hybrid quantum systems is to investigate how quickly the average excitation or photon number in the cavity decoheres as the system evolves.
-These average values can be readily calculated using semiclassical equations of motion~\cite{Bonifacio1982,Krimer2019,Zens2019}.
-In addition to any inhomogeneity in the ensemble, the spins and the cavity in the system are also intrinsically lossy, i.e., they naturally lose coherence in time.
-As such, the dynamics of the hybrid system is best described by a Lindblad master equation (ME), given by
+A key indicator to investigate the protection of information encoded in hybrid quantum systems is to investigate how quickly the average spin excitation or photon number in the cavity is lost as the system evolves.
+These quantities can be readily calculated using semiclassical equations of motion~\cite{Bonifacio1982,Krimer2019,Zens2019}.
+Now, in addition to inhomogeneity in the ensemble, the spins and the cavity in a hybrid system are also intrinsically lossy, i.e., they naturally lose coherence with time.
+Thus, the dynamics of a hybrid system is best described by a Lindblad master equation (ME), given by